 7) People can’t be GMP certified.
 Nor can companies

-Perhaps an often misunderstood point from people outside the industry is that technically speaking the pharmaceutical or medical device manufacturing company is not approved to make a specific medicine or product at all of its manufacturing plants.
-Instead, the regulatory authorities approve a specific product to be manufactured at a specific manufacturing plant.
-In other words, the local regulators (MHRA, FDA, etc) have visited, inspected and audited that facility and certified it to manufacture that product conditional on demonstrating strong regulatory commitment and compliance to the relevant GMP standards.
+An often misunderstood point is that pharmaceutical or medical device companies are not approved to make a specific product at all of their manufacturing plants.
+Instead, regulatory authorities approve a specific product to be manufactured at a specific plant.

-However, you may sometimes hear people say that a product is GMP Certified especially if they are from North America.
-What this means is that the product was made in a GMP-approved facility.
+Sometimes, especially in North America, people say a product is “GMP Certified.”
+This means the product was made in a GMP-approved facility.

 8) Regulatory Inspections